 More Fun Comics 73 features the first appearances of not only one iconic character but three.
 Aquaman wouldn't get much recognization in the Golden Age as he was too similar to the Sub Mariner, but he would later go on to become one of the more iconic DC characters.
 The last sale was a 6.5 in 2022, but there are a few higher grade copies including the Mile High copy that is a CGC 9.4, which is likely worth well into 7 figures today.

 First appearance of Sub Mariner

 This sales data for Motion Pictures Funnies 1 is a bit deceiving.
 This is because there are only about 8 copies of this book in existence and those copies haven't gone up for sale in many years (the last copy was sold in 2009).
 This comic was meant to be distributed to theaters but didn't catch on.
 It also wasn't widely distributed or sold on newsstands.
 An interesting fact is that this comic features the first appearance of the Sub Mariner before Marvel Comics even started (the story would however be reused in Marvel Comics 1 with 4 new pages added).
-If this book goes up for sale in the current market, then we are sure it will sell for well over 100k (more likely close to 7 figures).
+If this book goes up for sale today, then we are sure it will sell for well over 100k (more likely close to 7 figures).

 Highest Sold Price - CGC 9.0 (Pay Copy) $43,000

 Pep Comics 22

 First Appearance of Archie Andrews

 Pep Comics 22 doesn't have Archie on the cover, but still features the first appearance of the character.
 It is one of those books that has a very dedicated fanbase.
 High-grade copies don't go up for sale very often.
 A CGC 8.0 copy listed below was sold in 2017, but there is a single higher copy on the CGC census (8.5).